 The activity data and emission factors for deforestation were combined to provide estimates of the historical emissions for the period 2001-2012 (Table 9).
-The total emissions from deforestation between 2001-2012 were 69.47 million t CO2.
-The average annual CO2 emissions from deforestation over the whole period were 5.79 million t CO2 yr-1.
+The total emissions from deforestation between 2001-2012 were 97.1 million t CO2.
+The average annual CO2 emissions from deforestation over the whole period were 8.09 million t CO2 yr-1.
 To provide estimates of annual emissions for each year, the total emission for 2006-2009 were divided by 4 yr instead of the 4.8 yr covered by the remote sensing data and the emissions for 2010-2011 were divided by 1 yr instead of 1.25 yr covered by the remote sensing data, resulting in a total emission period of 12 yr.

-About 88% of the total emissions were from deforestation in the HPfC stratum, with 10% occurring in the MPfC and about2% in the LPfC strata.
-Emissions from medium and large scale mining and mining infrastructure accounted for 79.7% of the total emissions, followed by agriculture (11.8%); forestry infrastructure (5.8%), and infrastructure (2.6%).
+About 90% of the total emissions were from deforestation in the HPfC stratum, with 9% occurring in the MPfC and only 1% in the LPfC strata.
+Emissions from medium and large scale mining and mining infrastructure accounted for 76% of the total emissions, followed by forestry infrastructure (13%) and agriculture (8%); emissions from fire are insignificant at <0.3%.